ADAS2024/CS564Capstone/README.md

     - Chinmai Anandh Chappa
         - Primary C2 and Implant development especially on communication protocol and the actual systems
 ## Setup
 We utilized two VMs, a Kali VM simulating an attacker and an Ubuntu VM that has the vulnerable version of Exim installed (specifically 4.89).

-    - Download the two VMs at this (link)  ##Insert google drive link here TODO:
+You will need to download the two VMs at this (link)  ##Insert google drive link here TODO:

     - To test the C2 and Implant, Exim needs to be started on the Ubuntu VM.
     - TODO: Add steps to run exploit and C2/Implant on systems